Pitch and catch: Round 2 of NFL draft starts with wide receivers

 Pitch and catch.

-That's how the second round of the NFL draft began Friday night, and it hardly should be a stunner that receivers Tee Higgins of Clemson and Michael Pittman Jr. of Southern California were the first two picks.
+While only one quarterback, Oklahoma's Jalen Hurts, was taken in the second round of the NFL draft Friday, the guys who haul in passes were everywhere.

+Starting with the top two selections on Day 2 — Clemson's Tee Higgins to Cincinnati and Southern California's Michael Pittman to Indianapolis — seven wideouts were drafted.
+Add that to the six who went in the opening session, and it set an NFL record through two rounds.

-For one, the NFL these days is built on passing offenses.
-For another, this draft is loaded with outstanding wideouts.
-Six went in the opening round, and many teams had both Higgins and Pittman rated as top-32 talent.
+The NFL these days is built on passing offenses.
+This draft is loaded with outstanding pass catchers.
+Many teams had both Higgins and Pittman rated as top-32 talent.

 So the Cincinnati Bengals held firm atop the second round by grabbing Higgins to catch Joe Burrow’s passes.
 The pair worked out together heading toward the draft.